 4. Rearrange the Path of Your Pedal Board

 Although you may think your pedals are perfectly fine where they’re at on your board, you may want to rethink it some.
 Although this is a simple tip that many guitarists may already know, it’s a great tip for those of you who are just starting to fill in your pedal board case.

-Do you ever wonder why none of those awesome effects are making it to your loops you’re creating?
+Do you ever wonder why none of those awesome effects are making it to the loops you’re creating?

-If you have multiple pedals before or after the signal chain, be sure to put your looper pedal at the end of your chain so you get all those nice effects you’ve been obsessing over.
+If you have multiple pedals before or after the signal chain, be sure to put your looper pedal at the end of your chain.
+This way, you’ll get all those nice effects you’ve been obsessing over.

 All that being said, it also depends on what exactly you want to loop.
-Try getting creative, and experiment with the placement of your looper pedal in your signal chain.
+Try getting creative and do some experimenting with the placement of your looper pedal in your signal chain.